 The University of North Carolina Online

 The University of North Carolina Online is an organization that provides information to students in North Carolina who wish to take online courses from public universities in the state.
-Sixteen public schools in North Carolina offer a total of 240 online bachelor's, master's, and certificate programs, and University of North Carolina Online helps prospective students learn more about and apply to these programs.
+Seventeen public schools in North Carolina offer online bachelor's, master's, and certificate programs, and University of North Carolina Online helps prospective students learn more about and apply to these programs.
 The organization also helps those in the military and prospective teachers find the right academic programs for their needs.
-Sorting through all the online degree programs and online schools in North Carolina can be a challenge, so having a primary searchable database can be a huge help in increasing information and boosting potential enrollment.
+Sorting through online degree programs and online schools in North Carolina can be a challenge, so having a primary searchable database can be very helpful.

-Developed by the governor of North Carolina and the North Carolina Education Cabinet and Office, eLearning NC is a commission that provides information about most of the e-learning initiatives in the Tar Heel State. eLearning NC focuses on offering resources and useful facts to K-12 students and teachers as well as college students and professionals interested in online certification courses.
+Developed by the governor of North Carolina and the North Carolina Education Cabinet and Office, eLearning NC is a commission that provides information about most of the e-learning initiatives in the state. eLearning NC offers resources and useful facts to K-12 students and teachers as well as college students and professionals interested in online certification courses.
 There's no shortage of information on the eLearning NC website about online schools in North Carolina and online learning tools for elementary, middle, and high school students.

 North Carolina Virtual Public School